sol-x/cat-market/README.md

 2. `useEffect` may be used to retrieve data unless you want to use a state management library.
 3. Don't change `client/tsconfig.json` or any of the code in the `server` directory.
 4. Use hooks and functional components rather than class components.
+5. Don't worry about the presentation unless you have time, but please use semantic HTML.